TROs, Temporary Injunctions, and Temporary Orders In Child Custody Emergencies

-When is a temporary restraining order in a custody case appropriate?
+When is a temporary restraining order (TRO) in a custody case appropriate?

-There are several situations where a temporary restraining order can be filed, but this toolkit is intended ONLY for an emergency situation where:
+There are several situations where a TRO can be filed, but the TRO guide is intended only for an emergency situation where:

 - a child has been harmed or is at risk of being harmed, and

 - a protective order is not more suitable to protect the child.

 A temporary restraining order (TRO) is a court order telling a person not to do certain things such as harming a child, leaving the state with a child, or being around a child.

 The Family Helpline's TRO guide is useful in an emergency situation when you need a court order to protect a child quickly, but the child does not qualify for a protective order.